terrenceshi/portfolio_3d/README.md

  - make two songs to make music height discrepency better

- - Add some cool effects for playing track

  - Should have boxes pop up on scroll (any page that requires scrolling should)

  - Improve run time by looking into this: https://github.com/pmndrs/gltfjsx